mmaiaraa/mmaiaraa/README.md

 # Hi, I'm Styles! 👋
 # Привет, Я Styles! 👋
-RU Frontend Cheat & Game Developer
+RU Frontend Software & Game Developer

 I will be posting my Open Source/Closed Source projects in the near future, often my own projects or projects that I may work on with other developers.
 ## My Expertise